penlow99/kickstarter-analysis/README.md

 2. Also, campaigns for plays apparently do not get canceled.
 ---
 - What are some limitations of this dataset?

---This data cannot account for demographics, such as popularity of the subject matter or age of the backers.
+This data cannot account for demographics, such as popularity of the subject matter or age of the backers.
 ---
 - What are some other possible tables and/or graphs that we could create?

---Tables that show the correlation between length of campaigns and the outcomes of those campaigns, possibly using yearly quarters to help narrow down a better campaign window for Louise.
+Tables that show the correlation between length of campaigns and the outcomes of those campaigns, possibly using yearly quarters to help narrow down a better campaign window for Louise.